meilisearch/integration-guides/guides/cypress.md

 ### Remove eslint errors

-When using eslint, errors might be raised because of the unrecognized globals cypress introduces (same as jest).
+When using `eslint`, errors might be raised because of the unrecognized globals Cypress introduces (same as jest).
 Please add the following package.

 ```
 yarn add eslint-plugin-cypress --dev
 ```

-and update your eslint config file:
+and update your `eslint` config file:

 ```js
 extends: [